OCaml Users and Developers Workshop 2015

 Call for presentations (past)

-Presentations and discussions will focus on the OCaml programming language and its community.
-We aim to solicit talks on all aspects related to improving the use or development of the language and its programming environment, including, for example (but not limited to):
+Discussions will focus on the practical aspects of OCaml programming and the nitty gritty of the tool-chain and upcoming improvements and changes.
+Thus, we aim to solicit talks on all aspects related to improving the use or development of the language and of its programming environment, including, for example:

 compiler developments, new backends, runtime and architectures

 practical type system improvements, such as (but not limited to) GADTs, first-class modules, generic programming, or dependent types

 new library or application releases, and their design rationales

 tools and infrastructure services, and their enhancements

 prominent industrial or experimental uses of OCaml, or deployments in unusual situations.

 It will be an informal meeting, with an online scribe report of the meeting, but no formal proceedings.
 Slides of presentations will be available online from the workshop homepage.
 The presentations will likely be recorded, and made available at a later time.